uncletammy/sails-generate-custom-response/README.md

 # sails-generate-custom-response

-A `custom-response` generator for use with the Sails command-line interface.
+A customizable server response generator for use with the Sails command-line interface.

 ### Installation